ali-sdk/ali-oss/README.md

 ## Create Account

-Go to [OSS website](http://www.aliyun.com/product/oss), create a new account for new user.
+Go to [OSS website](http://www.aliyun.com/product/oss/?lang=en), create a new account for new user.
-Only Chinese page available right now.
-If you need translation, contact us.

 After account created, you can create the OSS instance and get the `accessKeyId` and `accessKeySecret`.